Foundation Logo

 2007

-Widening its support in the arts and culture space, The Foundation instituted two more sets of awards.
+Widening its support in the arts and culture space, two more sets of awards were instituted.

 The Inlaks Awards for Film and Television Studies supported talented students at the Film and Television Institute at Pune, in three major disciplines: Scriptwriting, Acting and Television.
 30 students were supported.
 This opportunity was closed in 2019.